shun-li-casia/robotics_sdk_tda4vm/README.md

 This section describes how to set up the Robotics SDK on top of the Processor SDK Linux for Edge AI.
 Check out our [Setting Up Robotics SDK](docker/README.md) to get started.

-**Note**: git.ti.com has some issue in rendering markdown files.
-We highly recommend to use [the section in the User Guide Documentation](https://software-dl.ti.com/jacinto7/esd/robotics-sdk/08_06_00/docs/source/docker/README.html#setting-up-robotics-kit-environment)

 ## Sensor Driver Nodes

 Following ROS nodes for cameras are tested and supported by the SDK.